KSP-KOS/KSLib/doc/lib_raw_user_input.md

   * ag_list - list of strings, a list of action group names to listen.

 returns:
-  * string, a name of action group activated by user
+  * number, an index of action group activated by user in ag_list.

 description:
   * Wait until user activates one of the action groups from ag_list,